What is verbal dyspraxia?IN BRIEF

 Situation

-Sophie, aged 8, has difficulty pronouncing simple words, which frustrates her in discussions with others.
+Sophie, aged 8, struggles with pronouncing simple words, which frustrates her during discussions with others.
 She tends to avoid interactions with her peers, speaks slowly and often pauses.
-Using gestures to complete her thoughts is helpful for her.
+Using gestures to complete her thoughts is supportive and effective.
 Despite this, she is making concrete progress in other areas.